Dating as a Widow: Lies We Believe About Being Unwanted | Hope Speaker

 We shrink back from connection.

-We stay stuck in the same patterns.
+We stay stuck or in fear.

 And ultimately, these lies/myths severely limit us in co-creating our own future with the Lord.

-The Truth Will Set You Free
+The Truth About Dating as a Widow That Will Set You Free

 Let's get real.
 "No one else will want me" is a straight-up lie from the pit of hell.